fasterthanlime/semester-project/report.md

 ### Generic functions

-This is the canonical generic function, `identity`: it simply returns exactly what has been passed to it.
+`identity`is the canonical generic function: it simply returns exactly what has been passed to it.

 \input{excerpts/generics-001.ooc.tex}

-There is no type erasure in ooc, which means generic type arguments can be explored at runtime, like this:
+Generics are reified, so that generic type parameters can be inspected at runtime, like this:

 \input{excerpts/generics-002.ooc.tex}